EthanDenny/resume/no-links/index.md

 ## **💻 EXPERIENCE**

-### MUN CS Society Exec (Mar 2023 - Present)

-- Recently joined the executive for the MUN Computer Science Society as a Representative-At-Large
-- Helped organize the inaugural textjam, an event about creating games or other interactive experiences built around text-based I/O

 ### Eastern Edge Robotics (Jan 2023 - Apr 2023)

 - Member of the software team for Eastern Edge Robotics